Hurt (Nine Inch Nails song): Johnny Cash version

-In 2002, Johnny Cash covered the song for his album, American IV: The Man Comes Around.
+In 2002, American country singer Johnny Cash covered the song for his final album during his lifetime, American IV: The Man Comes Around.
 Its accompanying video, featuring images from Cash's life and directed by Mark Romanek, was named the best video of the year by the Grammy Awards and CMA Awards, and the best video of all time by NME in July 2011.
 The single contains a cover of Depeche Mode's "Personal Jesus" as a B-side.

 Cash's cover of the song had sold 2,148,000 downloads in the United States as of March 2017.

 Cash's cover is widely considered one of his best works.
 In 2017, Billboard ranked the song number four on their list of the 15 greatest Johnny Cash songs, and in 2021, American Songwriter ranked the song number three on their list of the 10 greatest Johnny Cash songs.

 Background

 When Reznor was asked if Cash could cover his song, Reznor said he was "flattered" but worried that "the idea sounded a bit gimmicky."
 He became a fan of Cash's version, however, once he saw the music video.

-Mike Campbell (acoustic guitar) and Benmont Tench (piano, organ, mellotron) of Tom Petty and the Heartbreakers played on the track.
+Mike Campbell (acoustic guitar) and Benmont Tench (piano, organ, Mellotron) of Tom Petty and the Heartbreakers played on the track.
 Smokey Hormel also played guitar on the track.

 Music video

 The music video was directed by former Nine Inch Nails collaborator Mark Romanek, who sought to capture the essence of Cash, both in his youth and in his older years.
 In a montage of shots of Cash's early years, twisted imagery of fruit and flowers in various states of decay, seem to capture both his legendary past and the stark and seemingly cruel reality of the present.
 Much of the video is in a style deliberately reminiscent of vanitas paintings, thus emphasizing the lyrics' mood of the futility and passing nature of human achievements.
 According to literature professor Leigh H. Edwards, the music video portrays "Cash's own paradoxical themes".

 Romanek had this to say about his decision to focus on the House of Cash museum in Nashville:

 When the video was filmed in February 2003, Cash was 71 years old and had serious health problems.
 His frailty is clearly evident in the video.
-He died seven months later, on September 12; his wife, June Carter Cash, who is shown gazing at her husband in two sequences of the video, had died on May 15 of the same year.
+He died seven months later, on September 12.
+His wife, June Carter Cash, who is shown gazing at her husband in two sequences of the video, had died on May 15 of the same year.

 In July 2011, the music video was named one of "The 30 All-TIME Best Music Videos" by Time.
 It was ranked the greatest music video of all time by NME.
+It was ranked the second best music video by Rolling Stone Magazine in July 2021.

 The house where Cash's music video for "Hurt" was shot, which was Cash's home for nearly 30 years, was destroyed in a fire on April 10, 2007.